Edremit Gulf

 Charts:

-The region offers unique landscapes, historical and archaeological sites.
-Most provisions are available.
-Land transport facilities are well maintained.
-There is an airport in the area.
+The region features unique landscapes and numerous historical and archaeological sites.
+Most provisions are readily available, land transportation infrastructure is well-maintained, and an airport serves the area.

-Water and electricity connections are available in the shelters.
-Mechanical and electrical works can be carried out in the workshops.
-Chandlery facilities are limited except in one in Ören Shelter.
+Water and electricity connections are available at harbor facilities.
+Mechanical and electrical repairs can be undertaken at local workshops.
+Chandlery supplies are limited, with the most comprehensive facilities located at Ören Shelter.